alfgook/talysExforMapping/README.md

 ## Requirements

 The R packages `data.table` and `Matrix` available on CRAN are prerequisites.
-Further, the custom R package `json ExforUtils` is required whose installation will also be discussed in the next section.
+Further, the custom R package `jsonExforUtils` is required whose installation will also be discussed in the next section.

 ## Installation